DominikBBB/PP2-JSQuiz/README.md

 # Project Overview:

 The Saxon-Palace-Quiz is an online quiz for people who wants to test their knowledge about The Old-New Saxon Palace in Warsaw.
 Users will be invited to answer 10 questions based on the information provided on [The Old-New Saxon Palace](https://dominikbbb.github.io/PP1-Saxon-Palace/) website.
 They will be able to create their username.
 A score tracking system will calculate the final result.
-Users will be able to leave their feedback, find links to social media and contact information.

 This quiz web-app will target all people, both local residents and turists, who want to test their knowledge about past, present and future facts about The Old-New Saxon Palace.